Aboriginal land claims - At the first directions hearing

 Venue, date and time

-The location of the Court and the precise time of the day when the directions hearing will occur will be shown on the Court Lists posted on a notice board in the foyer of the court’s building and on the Court’s website under Court Lists in the afternoon of the day before the preliminary hearing.
-The Sydney Morning Herald may also (but does not always) publish the Court Lists on the morning of the date set for the preliminary hearing.
+The first directions hearing will usually be held on a Friday.
+It will usually be held 8 weeks after the summons was filed.
+It will be conducted by the List Judge, in a court in the Court’s building at 225 Macquarie Street, Sydney.
+The location of the Court and the precise time of the day when the directions hearing will occur will be shown on the Court Lists posted on a notice board in the foyer of the building and on the Court’s website under Court Lists in the afternoon of the day before the directions hearing.
+The Sydney Morning Herald may also (but does not always) publish the Court Lists on the morning of the date set for the directions hearing.

 Making and recording directions